gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

      change pragma Elaborate_All for unit "..." to Elaborate in unit "..."

-  This tactic is always suggested with the pragma ``Elaborate_All`` elimination tactic.
+  The binder always suggests this tactic when it suggests the pragma ``Elaborate_All`` elimination tactic.
 It offers a different alternative of guaranteeing that the argument of the pragma will still be elaborated prior to the unit containing the pragma.

-  The programmer should update the pragma as advised, and rebuild the program.
+  You should update the pragma as advised and rebuild the program.

 * Pragma Elaborate_Body elimination